Something really feminine, but cute ansd simple.

 I haven’t been on any official “dates,” but it basically depends on where.
 One day after class, I went to a nicer restaurant with a guy… I wore a cotton dress with Keds.
 I probably would’ve taken the opportunity to dress nicer, but I was walking around all day.

-a bow in my hair at all times. always feminine and girly and gets the point across to gents who don’t roll that way.posted about 3 years ago
+a bow in my hair at all times. always feminine and girly and gets the point across to gents who don’t roll that way.posted over 6 years ago

 When my husband and I go on “dates”, I typically wear skirts or dresses that are above my knee.
 We go to church twice a week and I always wear longer dresses there. :)

-I opt for girly, sexy clothes without going over the top.posted about 3 years ago
+I opt for girly, sexy clothes without going over the top.posted over 6 years ago

-I prefer something flowey and sweet looking. cute and sexy, surounded by innocence.posted about 3 years ago
+I prefer something flowey and sweet looking. cute and sexy, surounded by innocence.posted over 6 years ago